lliza/git-workshop/README.markdown

 -----------------------------

 Git is good enough to handle your files when you switch between branches.
-Switch back to the `master` branch
+Switch back to the `main` branch

-Try switching back to the master branch (Hint: It’s the same command we used to switch to the exp1 branch above)
+Try switching back to the main branch (Hint: It’s the same command we used to switch to the branch with your name above)

 Now, where’s our `test.txt` file ?

     $ ls
-    README.textile  alice.txt   bob.txt     gamow.txt
+    README.textile  alice.txt   bob.txt     alpher.txt

 As you can see the new file you created in the other branch has disappeared.
 Not to worry, it is safely tucked away, and will re-appear